CivicActions/ssp-toolkit/docs/controls/CM.md

 See part b).
 Configuration changes are captured within tickets in the CivicActions ticketing system.
 Each CR follows a specific workflow within the ticketing system that follows our process:

-1. Open
+1. Open (Backlog)

-2. In testing
+2. To Do

-3. In peer review
+3. In Progress

-4. Waiting for approval
+4. QA

-5. Approved OR Rejected
+5. Signoff

-6. Successful OR Unsuccessful

 All CRs must be approved before they are applied to the information system.